 - Chicken Stock.
 To better control the seasoning, I always opt for reduced-sodium chicken stock for soup and chili recipes (like this Crockpot Chicken Enchilada Soup).

 - Garlic + Onion.
 For zip, zing, and a little bite.
-When time allows, I like to saute the onion to mellow it out before adding it to the crock pot, but you can dump-and-go if that’s your speed.
+When time allows, I like to saute the onion to mellow it out before adding it to the crock pot, but you can dump and go if that’s your speed.

 - Green Chiles.
 Keep this white chicken chili family-friendly—providing the flavor of chili peppers without adding a ton of heat.
 It’s also the key ingredient in Chile Verde Pork.